poppy-project/poppy-6dof-right-arm/doc/software.md

 Then you can open this file with the Notepad

-* if you write "True", the motor will be disabled.
+* if you write "true", the motor will be disabled.

-* if you write "False", the motor will be enabled.
+* if you write "false", the motor will be enabled.

 ![img18](img/software/img18.jpg)